Leaving the USA: guide for Americans moving abroad 2026

 Many countries require proof of residency to open a local bank account.

-- Check banking requirements – Some banks require a local address, visa, or proof of employment.
+• Check banking requirements – Some banks require a local address, a visa, or proof of employment.

-- Use a multi-currency account – Wise (formerly TransferWise) and Revolut allow holding multiple currencies and make currency exchange cheaper.
+• Use a multi-currency account – Wise (formerly TransferWise) and Revolut allow you to hold multiple currencies and make currency exchange cheaper.

 If you can’t open a local account immediately, use a U.S. bank that reimburses foreign ATM fees, like Charles Schwab or Fidelity.